nytimes/kyt/README.md

 1. `.babelrc` kyt symlinks a babelrc file so you can write the latest JS.
 2. `.editorconfig` symlinked to set up some basic editor conventions.
-3. `/src` We've created a src direction with a few files to help you get started.
+3. `/src` kyt creates src directory with a few files to help you get started.
   * *client.js* For your frontend code
   * *server.js* A basic express server setup with webpack
   * *index.html* To serve your app with the webpack bundle